silverwind/droppy/README.md

 #droppy
-A modern file server web application built on [node](http://nodejs.org/) utilizing WebSockets for realtime updates.
+A modern, [node](http://nodejs.org/)-based file server web application utilizing WebSockets for realtime updates.
 It supports dropping one or more files into the window, and with Chrome, directories can be recursively uploaded.

 ![droppy](http://i.imgur.com/VZlJ1UY.png)